vegaprotocol/specs/specs/0012-position-resoluton.md

 ## Acceptance Criteria

-* [ ] Cancels all orders of "distressed traders"
+* [ ] All orders of "distressed traders" are cancelled
-* [ ] Nets long and short positions correctly
+* [ ] Long and short positions are netted correctly
-* [ ] Closes out the distressed volume on the order book
 * [ ] Open positions of distressed traders are closed
+* [ ] One market order is submitted for the net liability
+* [ ] Mark Price is never updated during position resolution
+* [ ] Non-distressed traders who trade with the network because their open orders are hit during the close out trade have their positions settled correctly.

+## Scenarios